Object Relations Theory

 These sensorimotor models are equivalent to early-forming internalized object relations, unconscious representations of the self interacting with the social environment (Kernberg, 1976) whose function is the cornerstone of modern psychoanalytic conceptions of the mind.

-Schore establishes that early sensorimotor affect-regulation models are neurologically equivalent to internalized object relations, grounding the theory in developmental neuroscience.
+Schore argues that early sensorimotor regulatory templates are the neurobiological equivalent of internalized object relations, providing empirical grounding for the psychoanalytic concept.

 Schore, Allan N., Affect Regulation and the Origin of the Self: The Neurobiology of Emotional Development, 1994thesis